httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 clients with existing alternative services information could make such a request before they expire, in order minimize the delays that might be incurred.

-Client certificates are not meaningful for URLs with the "http" scheme, and therefore clients creating new TLS connections to alternative services for the purposes of this specification MUST NOT present them.
+Client certificates are not meaningful for URLs with the `http` scheme, and therefore clients creating new TLS connections to alternative services for the purposes of this specification MUST NOT present them.
 Established connections with client certificates MAY be reused, however.